 Oxford Industries, Inc. (the "Company") is a global apparel company that designs, sources, markets and distributes products bearing the trademarks of its company-owned lifestyle brands, as well as certain licensed and private label apparel products.
-The Company's portfolio of brands includes Tommy Bahama®, Lilly Pulitzer® and Ben Sherman®.
+During the Company's 2015 fiscal year, which ended on January 30, 2016, the Company's owned lifestyle brands included Tommy Bahama® and Lilly Pulitzer®.
 The Company distributes its company-owned lifestyle branded products through direct to consumer channels, consisting of retail stores and e-commerce sites, and wholesale distribution channels, which include better department stores and specialty stores.